min2ha/ukwa-site/content/target/55399/index.en.md

   "subject": "Brexit"
 }

-# TheCityUK: The legal impact of Brexit on the UK-based financial services sector

 The report suggests that while the UK-based financial services sector as a whole aims to keep as many activities as possible in the UK, the key for business is to maintain an uninterrupted service to clients throughout the Brexit process.